signalsciences/SigSciApiPy/README.md

 ### Authentication

-There are two options for authentication:
+There are two options for specifying your credentials for authentication:

-__Environment Variables__
+#### Authenticate Using Environment Variables

 ```
 export SIGSCI_EMAIL=<API User Email>